aurelia/aurelia2-examples/examples/aurelia2-shadow-dom/README.md

-# Aurelia 2 Attribute Patterns
+# Aurelia 2 Shadow DOM

-An Aurelia 2 application with custom attribute patterns, bootstrapped by [aurelia/new](https://github.com/aurelia/new).
+An Aurelia 2 application showing you how to work with Shadow DOM, bootstrapped by [aurelia/new](https://github.com/aurelia/new).

 ## Demo

-A demo of this application is running here: https://aurelia2-attribute-patterns.vercel.app/
+A demo of this application is running here: https://aurelia2-shadow-dom.vercel.app/

 ## Description

-In this example application, you will learn an advanced concept.
-The ability to configure Aurelia's templating syntax to support syntax of other frameworks like Vue or Angular.
+In this example application, you'll learn how to work with Shadow DOM for encapsulating styles in your Aurelia applications.
+Shadow DOM is a native standards-based way to keep styles self-contained.
+We also show how you can use libraries like Bootstrap which leverage global styles.

 ## Features:

 - Plain CSS
 - TypeScript
-- Attribute Patterns API
+- Shadow DOM
+- Adaptive Stylesheets
 - Webpack for bundling

 ## Start dev web server